August 2013 | Customized Learning

 Stan Storti, CFO of The Spinx Company, says that it was the mix of finance and leadership that attracted him to the program.
 “The focus on leadership appealed to me because my next step in the company will be to take on a broader role.
 The sessions on culture, competitive strategy, and scenario planning showed me where my best opportunities as a leader lie.
 I have already contacted one faculty member for advice about what to study next, and am looking to come back to Wharton.
 I got the sense that what they covered in a few hours with us they go into greater depth about in other programs.”

 Storti is right: Kathy Pearson teaches about strategic thinking under uncertainty in a three-day program, The Strategic Decision-Making Mindset.
-Mario Moussa dives deeper into culture — what it is and how to lead it — as learning director of Advancing Business Acumen.
+Mario Moussa dives deeper into culture — what it is and how to lead it — as learning director of Business Essentials for Executives.
 Nicolaj Siggelkow is faculty director of Strategic Thinking and Management for Competitive Advantage.